 How often should dental x-rays be taken?

 The need for dental x-rays depends on each patient’s individual dental health needs.
-Your dentist and dental hygienist will recommend necessary x-rays based upon the review of your medical and dental history, a dental exam, signs and symptoms, your age, and risk of disease.
+Dr. VandenHoven and your Angwin Dental hygienist will recommend necessary x-rays based upon the review of your medical and dental history, a dental exam, signs and symptoms, your age, and risk of disease.

 A full mouth series of dental x-rays is recommended for new patients.
 A full series is usually good for three to five years.
 Bite-wing x-rays (x-rays of top and bottom teeth biting together) are taken at recall (check-up) visits and are recommended once or twice a year to detect new dental problems.

-We provide a full-mouth video examination that both the dentist and patient may se o the chair-side computer.
+We provide a full-mouth video examination that both Dr. VandenHoven and the patient may see on the chair-side computer.
 This full mouth video enables the patient to better understand how we diagnose specific issues, and his/her prescribed treatment plan.

 Soft Tissue Laser